Split-Correctness in Information Extraction: Concluding Remarks

 \section{Concluding Remarks}

 We embarked on an exploration of the task of automating the distribution of information-extraction programs across splitters.
-Adopting the formalism of \e{document spanners}~\cite{DBLP:journals/jacm/FaginKRV15} and the concept of \e{parallel-correctness}~\cite{DBLP:journals/jacm/AmelootGKNS17}, our framework focuses on two computational problems, split-correctness and splittability, as well as their special case of self-splittability.
-We presented a preliminary analysis of these problems within the class of regular spanners.
-We have also discussed several natural extensions of the framework, considering the reasoning about the application about multiple splitters, black-box spanners with split constraints, preconditions, and splitters with annotation capabilities.
-Our principal goal is to open up new directions for research within the framework, and indeed, a plethora of open problems are left for future investigation.
-We discuss these problems in the remainder of this paper.
+Adopting the formalism of document spanners and the concept of parallel-correctness, our framework focuses on two computational problems, \splitcorrectness and \splittability, as well as their special case of \selfsplittability.
+We presented an analysis of these problems and studied their complexity within the class of regular spanners.
+We have also discussed several natural extensions of the framework, considering the reasoning about splittability, schema constraints, and black-box spanners with split constraints.
+Our principal objective is to open up new directions for research within the framework, and indeed, several open problems are left for future investigation.
+We discuss these problems in the remainder of this section.

-Among the basic problems, we know the least about the splittability problem.
-For example, we do not know even whether the problem is \e{decidable} without the assumption of disjointness.
-Moreover, what is the complexity of splittability when restricting to \dfvsa and disjoint splitters?
-A fundamental problem is the existence of a \e{canonical split spanner} $P_S$ such that, similarly to Proposition~\ref{prop:canonicalsplitter}, if splittablity holds for $P$ and $S$, then it can be realized by $P_S$.
+One open problem is the exact complexity of \splittability, as we do not have matching upper- and lower-bounds in the general case.
+The complexity is also open if the input is restricted to unambiguous sequential \vset-automata and the highlander condition holds.

+We know more about \splitcorrectness and \selfsplittability, but there are some basic open problems there as well.
+For instance, when considering more expressive languages for spanners (e.g., the class of \e{core} spanners~\cite{FaginKRV15-jacm,FreydenbergerH18} that allow for string equalities or context-free spanners~\cite{Peterfreund20}), all problems reopen.